wintercms/docs/plugin-replacement.md

 <a name="aliases"></a>
 ## Aliasing

 > **NOTE:** This is for reference only.
-By registering as a plugin replacement using the above feature Winter already handles registering these aliases throughout the system for you.
+By registering a plugin as a replacement in the Plugin registration file, Winter automatically handles registering these aliases for you.

 Aliasing is a feature of Winter that allows for backwards compatibility and support for inheriting replaced plugins: